 West Linn currently allows State-mandated expedited review processes that compress the completeness and final decision timelines.
-In light of legislation that allows cities to expedite review procedures, the City is considering measures that will help streamline building review processes.
-Such an approach may include implementing a tiered permit review/recording system that the City of Bend currently uses.
+In light of legislation that allows cities to expedite review procedures, the City is considering measures that will help streamline building review processes.11 Such an approach may include implementing a tiered permit review/recording system that the City of Bend currently uses.

 Streamlining the review and permitting process is usually administratively feasible, though the greatest obstacle is often staff resources to expedite some projects when staff is already busy and/or limited in size.
 The value of certitude (a clear process with explicit requirements and a predictable timeline) is likely an even greater enticement to developers than the saving of fees.
-The City is also considering how expedited review procedures will have to be applied to middle housing development (e.g., will cottage clusters or townhomes have to go through a subdivision review process, or can they be approved through administrative review procedures).
+The City is also considering how expedited review procedures will have to be applied to middle housing development (e.g., will cottage clusters or townhomes have to go through a subdivision review procedures will have to comply with recent legislation that enables cities to allow land divisions for middle housing types.12